jdamata/terraform-provider-sonarqube/docs/sonarqube_qualitygate_project_association.md

 ## Argument Reference
 The following arguments are supported:

-- gateid - (Required) The id of the Quality Gate
+- gatename - (Required) The name of the Quality Gate
 - projectkey - (Required) Key of the project.
 Maximum length 400.
 All letters, digits, dash, underscore, period or colon.